faassen/secretweblog_zola/content/posts/practical-experience-with-zope-3.md

 This is a shame as the rest of the system is very nice and Pythonic.

-On the one hand, I can't really blame Zope 3 too much for this, as whenever Zope 3 security complains there indeed *is* something wrong with my security declarations...
-So, part of this this reflects more the fundamental difficult nature of security than something wrong with Zope
-3. Zope 3 just forces you to have to think about it.
+On the one hand, I can't really blame Zope 3 too much for this, as whenever Zope 3 security complains there indeed _is_ something wrong with my security declarations...
+So, part of this this reflects more the fundamental difficult nature of security than something wrong with Zope 3.
+Zope 3 just forces you to have to think about it.

 That said, I still think we have a problem here.
 I'm very afraid the current system turns off beginners too much, including Python